tamilselvi53/HacktoberFest-2022-Python/easy/inverted_half_pyramid_pattern/README.md

 #### Problem Statement
 Write a function that takes a number n as an argument and prints a inverted half pyramid star pattern of height n.

 #### Input Format
-Create a function with name answer that takes an integer n as an argument and prints a half pyramid star pattern of height n.
+Create a function with name solution that takes an integer n as an argument and prints a half pyramid star pattern of height n.

 #### Output Format
 Print a inverted half pyramid star pattern of height n.
 If invalid input is entered, return -1.